llang629/watchclay/README.md

 `max_recheck` Maximum rechecks allowed when an issue arises before the rig is reset by power cycle.
 Too few rechecks results in hair-trigger resets, when waiting would have allowed the issue to resolve itself.
 Also, check_time multipled by max_recheck must be long enough to allow the rig to reboot and Claymore to restart, or else watchclay will cause an endless loop of resets.
 Suggested value is **12 rechecks**, which resets the rig after about two minutes of an issue persisting.

-`cycle_time` Seconds to pause between power off and power on during a reset.
+`cycle_time` Seconds to pause during a reset between power off and power on.
 Allows the power supply capacitors to discharge for a clean restart.
 Suggested value is **30 seconds**.

 `wait_time` Seconds to wait before an API call to mPower or Claymore times out with no response.
 Suggested value is **10 seconds**.